-After obtaining the diploma in 1981 with the teacher Maestro Vanna Zambelli, with my enormous joy and gratitude, Maestro Carlson has called me to work with him where I stayed for almost ten years dedicating myself mainly to the restoration of stringed instruments and the study of instruments ancient that gradually I restored.
-In those years I assimilated the most difficult restoration techniques and I had a great experience in the set-up and acoustical improvement thanks to the many musicians who passed in that laboratory and that many are still my loyal customers.
+After obtaining the diploma in 1981 with Vanna Zambelli, with my enormous joy and gratitude, Carlson has called me to work with him where I stayed for almost ten years dedicating myself mainly to the restoration of stringed instruments and the study of old instruments that I restored in time.
+In those years I assimilated the most difficult restoration techniques and I had a great experience in the set-up and acoustical improvement thanks to the many musicians who passed in that workshop and that many are still my loyal customers.

-In 1991 I opened my workshop in Cremona, where I continue the restoration work and the construction of musical instruments of the classical quartet, violins, violas and cellos, which I try to bring to the highest standards of construction quality and sonority.
+In 1991 I opened my workshop in Cremona, where I continue the restoration work and the construction of violins which I try to bring to the highest standards of construction quality and sonority.
 My passion for violin making always pushes me to find the perfect instrument, able to combine beauty and pleasure with the highest possible quality, and it is precisely on this ideal that all my work is founded.
 Each new instrument represents for me a challenge towards the creation of an instrument that stands out for its uniqueness, its beauty and its sound quality, obtainable only with the dedication, experience and sensitivity necessary to find the unique balance and unrepeatable of every instrument.

 I think it is thanks to all this that the quality of my instruments and restoration work is requested by musicians and soloists from all over the world, to whom I try to give back, through my works, all the passion for my job.